raml-org/raml-spec/versions/raml-10/raml-10.md

 * [union](#union-type) via type expression
 * one of the following [scalar types](#scalar-types): number, boolean, string, date-only, time-only, datetime-only, datetime, file, integer, or nil

-Additional to the built-in types, the RAML type system also allows to define [JSON or XML schemas](#using-xml-and-json-schemas).
+In addition to the built-in types, the RAML type system also allows for the definition of  [JSON or XML schemas](#using-xml-and-json-schemas).

 The following diagram shows the inheritance tree, starting at the root-level with `any`.